Dakshprajapat1212/devops_practical-journey/infrastrue as code/imp2.md

- using input and op are really requires  like from github and anywhere for  thing like security group etc  if ewe dont writ crreditionalin a tf
+ using input and op  filee are really requires  like from github and anywhere for  thing like security group etc  if ewe dont writ crreditionalin a tf